sage-home/sage-analysis/docs/source/user/analysing_sage.rst

 quiescent galaxies is binned upon the galaxy stellar mass; the mass of gas in each **SAGE** reservoir (cold gas/hot gas/stars/etc) is binned upon the friends-of-friends halo mass.
-The bins themselves are accessed through the :py:attr:`~sage_analysis.Model.bins` attribute of the model instance.
+The bins themselves are accessed through the :py:attr:`~sage_analysis.model.Model.bins` attribute of the model instance.
 This attribute is a dictionary and can be used to access any of the bins for the Model; for example, ``model.bins["stellar_mass_bins"]`` would return the stellar mass bins used for the stellar mass function.